OCA/maintainer-tools/README.md

 OCA projects.
 It does not matter whether the forks exist on github or not, and you can create them later.

-TIP to update branch in shell at once: `ls | xargs -I % sh -c 'cd %; git pull origin branch_number; cd ..'`
+TIP to update branch in shell at once: `ls | xargs -I % git -C % pull origin branch_number`

 ## Quality tools